Supporting New and Expectant Parents

 Program Design

-The development of the Perinatal Workplace Wellbeing Program (PWWP) commenced with a comprehensive needs assessment to identify the specific challenges faced by expectant and new parents in the workplace.
-This process involved a thorough review of existing research and literature on perinatal mental health, workplace wellbeing, and organizational support systems.
+The development of the PWWP commenced with a comprehensive needs assessment to identify the specific challenges faced by expectant and new parents in the workplace.
+This process involved a thorough review of existing literature on perinatal mental health, workplace wellbeing, and organisational support systems.

-To gain a deeper understanding of the experiences and perspectives of employees, focus groups were conducted with expectant and new parents from various industries.
+To gain a deeper understanding of the experiences and perspectives of employees, focus groups were conducted with expectant and new parents from both the construction and retail industries.
 These discussions provided invaluable insights into the challenges they encountered, the support they required, and the types of resources that would be most beneficial.
 Additionally, focus groups with HR professionals and organisational leaders were held to explore their perspectives on supporting employees during the perinatal period and to identify potential barriers and facilitators to program implementation.

 The findings from these research activities informed the development of the PWWP's core components and delivery strategies.
 By closely aligning the program with the identified needs of employees and organisations, the PWWP aimed to maximise its impact and relevance.